The story of Sweetie Pie, the black cat who was brutally attacked with acid on Halloween

 Officially adopted on Nov.
 14, Sweetie (pictured at right) is adjusting beautifully into the warm and loving home of Kirsten Hagman and TK Thornton of Woodstock, Ga.
 Hagman, an unemployed social worker, and her husband, an assistant manager in finance, first read about Sweetie Pie's story through local online news reports.
-They were one of the first couples to express interest in adopting the kitten.
+They were one of the first couples to express interest in adopting

 "As soon as I saw her picture I knew I wanted this cat," Hagman tells PEOPLEPets.com.
 "I want her to come and be a part of our family."

 Deborah Smith-Callahan, a volunteer with the Georgia-based Peach State Pet Partners, who helped rescue the feline, could tell from Hagman's initial inquiry that there was something special about this couple.
 Not only did the cat lover send a lengthy letter detailing her hopes and desires for Sweetie Pie, she attached a recent photo Christmas card that prominently featured all three of their cats.

 "Any time you see someone include their pets on a Christmas card," Smith-Callahan admits, "You really know that pets are members of the family.
 And that's what we wanted."